Helleria brevicornis: Ecology

 A detritivore, H. brevicornis lives amongst and feeds on the leaf litter and humus layers of forests soils and is known to dig burrows 10 cm deep.
 It is found living in large subsocial groups and is known to engage in conspecific coprophagy.
 Like other peracarids, females of H. brevicornis provide developing embryos with water, oxygen and nutrients through a specialised structure known as the marsupium.
-They are semelparous, breeding only once in their lifetime.
-Its hindgut is host to the mesomycetozoean parasite Eccrinoides helleriae.
+Unlike many other terrestrial isopods, H. brevicornis females lack a seminal receptacle.
+This means that they cannot store sperm, and must breed with a male every time they want to produce a new brood of young.
+In contrast, most other terrestrial isopod females do possess a seminal receptacle, and can therefore produce multiple broods after breeding only once.
+The hindgut of H. brevicornis is host to the mesomycetozoean parasite Eccrinoides helleriae.

 Mate guarding

 H. brevicornis has followed a unique evolutionary path among terrestrial isopods, and is the only fully terrestrial isopod that has retained the ancestral behaviour of mate guarding which has been observed in all aquatic isopods and some supralittoral species of the genus Ligia.
-This may have been selected for because these woodlice are semelparous and females lack seminal receptacles.
 During the breeding period, a male will guard a female who is about to become sexually receptive by riding on top of and tightly gripping her.
 This precopulatory mate guarding begins 1 to 20 days before the parturial moult of the female.
 Copulation occurs within 5 to 12 hours after the female sheds the posterior part of her exoskeleton.
 The male continues the 'nuptial ride' after mating and stops when the female lays fertilised eggs in her newly formed marsupium.